 At the end of the asylum procedure, you may be granted refugee status or humanitarian status, or your asylum application may be rejected.

 N.B.
-Obtaining refugee or humanitarian status does not restrict a person from travelling abroad.
+Obtaining refugee or humanitarian status does not limit one’s right to travel abroad, except for travel to the country of origin.
 Also, a person can at any time withdraw the asylum application or apply for the cessation of the refugee or humanitarian statuses.
+After the request is submitted, the passport and other identity documents will be returned to a person.

 The Department is the main State authority responsible for asylum procedures and registering asylum-seekers.